srithaneeli76/A8-Case-4/README.md

 <img width="563" height="258" alt="Screenshot 2026-04-08 at 4 41 02 PM" src="https://github.com/user-attachments/assets/c8fa9046-5d05-4975-a972-2e17d4cc8341" />

-### Simple Query #3: Which students have joined a club, and when did they join?
+### Simple Query #3: Which students have joined a club and when did they join?

 Managerial Justification: This helps managers and club leaders track membership growth over time and identify recently joined students for onboarding or outreach.